Boren Undergraduate Scholarships

 Boren Scholarships are awarded with preference for countries, languages, and fields of study critical to U.S. national security.
 Preference is also given to students who will study abroad for longer periods of time, and who are highly motivated by the opportunity to work in the federal government.

 As we cannot list all countries, languages, and fields that are critical to U.S. national security, we are interested in applications that fall outside the preferences, if the candidate can make a compelling case that such study can contribute significantly to U.S. national security and the goals of the program.

-In exchange for scholarship funding, all Boren Scholars must agree to the NSEP Service Requirement.
+In exchange for scholarship funding, all Boren Scholars must agree to the NSEP Service Requirement: 1 year of work.

 Boren Scholarships are for undergraduate students.
 You are eligible to apply for the Boren Scholarship if you are:

 - A U.S. citizen at the time of application